 - biofuels, including biomethane, biodiesel and ethanol

-- inter-jurisdictional flights
+- aviation fuel used for eligible inter-jurisdictional flights

 - fuel sold for export